Mental Health related deaths

 Department of Health and Social Care Royal College of Psychiatrists

-Concerns summary There was no documented agreement among professionals regarding the outcome and necessary actions following a mental health act assessment, leading to confusion and a failure to progress critical steps like a warrant, delaying further intervention.
+Concerns summary (AI summary) There was no documented agreement among professionals regarding the outcome and necessary actions following a mental health act assessment, leading to confusion and a failure to progress critical steps like a warrant, delaying further intervention.

 Archi Johnson